Luijpejo/Assignment-Developing-Data-Products/README.md

     One of these files is about the percentage of overweighted people in the Netherlands within certain years.
     "https://opendata.cbs.nl/statline/#/CBS/nl/dataset/81565NED/table"
     I have used this file in my presentation to create a plot, since the topic of my application is the Body Mass Index (BMI).
 I have modified the file to enable the creation of the plot.

+The Shiny application is also published on Shiny.io: "https://jolu1965.shinyapps.io/Assignment_week4_Developing_Data_Products/"
+The Presentation is also published on RPubs: "".